fpsaraiva/ignite-react-pomodoro/README.md

 - **Task Management**: Add multiple cycles to keep track of what you're working on.
 - **Progress Tracking**: Visualize your progress with a simple and clean UI.

+## Stack

+- JavaScript
+- TypeScript
+- React
+- CSS Modules

+Originally, the project was built using styled components.
+I have used CSS Modules to challenge myself and learn more about it.

 ## Getting started

 ### Prerequisites